dyvasey/pi-sensors/README.md

 `uart = serial.Serial("/dev/ttyS0", baudrate=9600, timeout=1)`

+Even this fails every ~5-8 measurements, so I've now increased it to 2 in the main log script.

-The two log scripts are custom scripts to take data at an interval and write the output to a csv file using pandas.
-Currently, the main script outputs data every 10 minutes and is designed to stop once the date changes.
-The data is saved on an NFS share to an NAS drive and uploaded to Adafruit IO.
+The main pm25_log.py script takes data at an interval and writes the output to a csv file using pandas.
+The nowcast.py file uses functions in processing.py to take the last 12 hours of PM 2.5 data to nowcast an air quality index (AQI), following EPA practices (https://usepa.servicenowservices.com/airnow?id=kb_article&sysparm_article=KB0011856).
+Currently, these two scripts are run every 10 minutes using a shell script and cron.
+The data is saved on an NFS share to an NAS drive, and the PM 2.5 data and AQI are uploaded to Adafruit IO.

 #### Next Steps ####

-* Set up algorithm to calculate AQI according to EPA guidelines.
+* Add RGB LED and LCD screen to output current PM 2.5 and AQI and show the color of the current AQI level.